tembo-io/tembo-packaging/README.md

 # Tembo Cloud Packaging

-This project builds dependency packages for [Tembo Cloud].
+This project builds dependency packages for [Tembo Cloud] and maintains a client for installing those packages.

-## Usage
+## Packaging

+To build the packages, on Ubuntu 22.04 "Jammy" or 24.94 "Noble" on amd64 or
+arm64:

 1. Make sure the package database is up-to-date: